DomBarstow/PowerBI-InvestmentStrategy/README.md

 The question I was led to is the following:
 “What would be the investment strategy of the countries in order promote the products and to grow the segments?”

 To answer this in the dashboard, I created 5 visuals:

-\n -Sum of Profit
+-Sum of Profit

-\n -Sales and COGS
+-Sales and COGS

-\n -Sales by Segment and Country
+-Sales by Segment and Country

-\n -Sale Price by Country and Product
+-Sale Price by Country and Product

-\n -Sales and PPUS by Product
+-Sales and PPUS by Product

 Which are all filterable by Country or by Segment.